Kenura-R-Gunarathna/docker-docs/README.md

 Every docker image have a tag/version.
 Its good to mention the tag or else it would allways get the latest version of the image if not mentioned.

+Docker file listed out the requred layers which are set of instructions/commands to create those layers in the image.

 ```bash
 docker pull <publishor>/<image>:<tag>
 ```